westerndigitalcorporation/pt-tools/README.md

 ## Compilation and Installation

-The following commands will compile the *cdladm* utility.
+The following commands will compile the *ptio* utility.

 ```
 $ sh ./autogen.sh